syncfusion-content/uwp-docs/uwp/Multi-Column-DropDown/Overview.md

 ---
 layout: post
-title: About UWP Multi Column Dropdown control | Syncfusion
+title: About UWP Multi Column Dropdown control | Syncfusion®
-description: Learn here all about introduction of Syncfusion UWP Multi Column Dropdown (SfMultiColumnDropDown) control, its elements and more details.
+description: Learn here all about introduction of Syncfusion® UWP Multi Column Dropdown (SfMultiColumnDropDown) control, its elements and more details.
 platform: uwp
 control: SfMultiColumnDropDownControl
 documentation: ug